 Provide teacher made recording sheets or have children create their own.
 Now the children are beginning to connect their concrete learning to abstract symbols, known as the representational, connecting or picture stage.

 Only after the above connections have been made are children ready to use abstract symbols only.
 Every new math concept needs to be taught using the concrete and connective (pictorial, representational) steps before children are ready for abstract symbols.

-- When teaching kindergarten and preschool math start with shorter periods of structured activities and increase when the group is ready.
+- When teaching start with shorter periods of structured activities and increase when the group is ready.